mity/acutest/README.md

 output log (until `TEST_CASE` is used again or the whole unit test ends).

-For example lets assume we are testing `SomeFunction()` which is supposed, for a given byte array of some size, return another some another array of bytes in a newly `malloc`-ed buffer.
+For example lets assume we are testing `SomeFunction()` which is supposed, for a given byte array of some size, return another array of bytes in a newly `malloc`-ed buffer.
 Then we can do something like this:

 ```C
 struct TestVector {